What Exactly Is Custom Forging?

 What Is Forging?

 Frizzell’s team primarily uses hammer forging, where a large machine rams down on a red-hot piece of steel, guided by a highly skilled operator.
-They also use press forging, where a hydraulic machine “squishes” the steel into shape, using sheer tonnage.
+They also use press forging.
+Each type of forging has its own pros and cons, which are important to consider when deciding what forging method will work best for your project.

 More: Need a Custom Gear?